Mariam22-hub/Media-Platform/README.md

 The routers are responsible for the navigation of endpoints

 ### Additional Information
-- **Server**: According to the Render website, there might be a delay for free instance users, this delay can 50 seconds or more, especially after idleness
+- **Server**: According to the Render website, there might be a delay for free instance users, this delay can be 50 seconds or more, especially after idleness